-From the number of emails I receive asking whether I still have particullar items, despite having a BG (been and gone) code against that item for years, I assume that some people have difficulty translating the "availability codes" into their own language.
+From the number of emails I receive asking whether I still have particular items, despite having a BG (been and gone) code against that item for years, I assume that some people have difficulty translating the "availability codes" into their own language.
 I hope that this really simple explanation of the codes may help.

 PO - Pre Order

 MTH builds to predicted demand.
-As MTH announces various models that are expected to be produced the item will receive the "PO" code to show that the item may be ordered but that it is has probably not been produced yet and is therefore not available for immediate delivery.
+As MTH announces various models that are expected to be produced the item will receive the "PO" code to show that the item may be ordered but that it has probably not been produced yet and is therefore not available for immediate delivery.
 Please also understand that the predicted availability date that MTH publishes can often be subject to delays, usually some months but in certain cases in excess of a year.
 I understand how annoying this is but MTH is not the only culprit here, delayed production is rife in the model railroad business.

 AO - Available to Order